The United States announced its readiness to issue visas to foreign doctors: why this led to a scandal

-“The announcement of the termination of the provision of visa services on a regular basis in the world raised questions as to whether medical specialists with J / H visas are allowed to enter the United States and remain in the country.
-Trying to quickly respond and provide instructions to those who submit applications, the consular bureau published a notice on the website explaining that such medical workers with approved petitions [from employers] can continue processing, ”explained TASS at the State Department.
+“The announcement of the termination of the provision of visa services on a regular basis in the world has raised questions about whether medical professionals with J / H visas are allowed to enter the United States and remain in the country.
+In an effort to respond quickly and provide guidance to applicants, the Consular Affairs Bureau posted a notice on its website explaining that such healthcare professionals with approved petitions [from employers] can continue processing, ”explained TASS at the State Department.

-“We acknowledge that our initial notice was not clearly worded, and we have since updated it to make it clear that this applies only to applicants who have an approved petition from an employer in the United States, or to those who participate in certified exchange programs.” , - declared in the American foreign policy department.
+“We acknowledge that our initial notice was unclear and we have since updated it to make it clear that this applies exclusively to applicants who have an approved petition from a US employer or who participate in certified exchange programs.” , - said in the American Foreign Office.

 Now the text looks like this:

-“We encourage healthcare professionals with an approved petition to issue a non-immigrant or immigrant visa to the United States (I-129 or I-140 with a current priority date or similar) or a certificate of participation in an approved visitor exchange program (DS-2019), in particular those who are working on the treatment or mitigation of COVID-19, look at the website of your nearest embassy or consulate for procedures to request a visa interview. ”
+“We encourage healthcare professionals with an approved US Nonimmigrant or Immigrant Visa petition (I-129 or I-140 with current priority date or similar) or a Certificate of Participation in an Approved Visitor Exchange Program (DS-2019), particularly those anyone working to treat or mitigate the effects of COVID-19, review the website of their nearest embassy or consulate for procedures to request a visa interview. ”

 For those foreign medical professionals who are already in the United States:

-J-1 foreign physicians can consult with their program sponsor, ECFMG, to extend their stay in the United States.
-As a rule, the J-1 program for a foreign medical resident can be extended for one year at a time - and up to seven years in general.
+J-1 foreign doctors may consult with their program sponsor, ECFMG, to extend their stay in the United States.
+Typically, the J-1 program for a foreign medical resident can be extended one year at a time - and up to seven years in total.